All Episodes

 And with military technology, I don't think they're ever going to be fought the same way again.

-Uh, and and that was, you know, that was done, and all the predictions of doom and gloom and retribution.
+And all the predictions of doom and gloom and retribution.

 Any military effort has risk associated with it.

-But then you have to factor in the risk of a nuclear armed Iran, the number one state sponsor of terror that has fired hundreds of thousands of missiles.
+But then you have to factor in the risk of a nuclear-armed Iran, the number one state sponsor of terror that has fired hundreds of thousands of missiles.

-They've been firing into s heavily civilian areas, populated civilian areas like Tel Aviv, and they have sworn to wipe Israel off the map and the United States off the map.
+They've been firing into heavily civilian areas, populated civilian areas like Tel Aviv, and they have sworn to wipe Israel off the map and the United States off the map.

-They've made these threats repeatedly.
+They have made these threats repeatedly.

-But it's also the same Donald Trump that wiped out the caliphate, the same Donald Trump that took out Baghdadian associates.
+But it's also the same Donald Trump that wiped out the Caliphate, the same Donald Trump that took out Baghdadian associates.

 It's not.